Looking for the best things to do in Istanbul?

 Dress Code for Ladies:

-- All ladies must wear head coverings.
+• All ladies must wear head coverings.
 We always recommend travelling with a lightweight travel scarf for this purpose.
-If you don’t have a scarf, they are available at the entry, free of charge.
+If you don’t have a scarf, they are available at entry, free of charge.

-- The scarf is only to cover the hair, not the face.
-Place the scarf on top of your head hanging equally on both sides.
+• The scarf is only to cover the hair, not the face.
+Place the scarf on your head, hanging equally on both sides.
 Take one side and wrap it around your neck, tossing it over your back to cover your shoulders.

 Dress Code for Men: